Mastered at ''Future Disc''.

 Recorded and Mixed at ''The Dallas Sound Lab'' September - October 1994.

 This album was released in Europe through Massacre Records

 The songs on the album were supposed to be released in 1991.

 Re-released 2011 in digipack format with remastered sound by Andy LaRoque.

-Unlike all other King Diamond albums other than the debut "Fatal Portrait", this is not a full concept album - only the last four songs tell "The Spider's Lullabye" story.
+Unlike all other King Diamond albums except the debut "Fatal Portrait", this is not a full concept album - only the last four songs tell "The Spider's Lullabye" story.

 In 2009 a bootleg 4-track demo vinyl of this album was released, with the following dates: